wonderfulsasha/telegrambottest/README.md

 # telegrambottest
-Created this bot with maven, standart telegram bot API
+Had created this bot with maven, standart telegram bot API and using java